 Substantially all Governmental Fund revenues are accrued.
 Property tax receivables expected to be received later than 60 days after year end are reported as deferred inflows of resources in the Governmental Fund financial statements.
+Other sources of revenue expected to be received more than one year after year end are also reported as deferred inflows of resources in the Governmental Fund financial statements.
 In applying GASB Statement No. 33 to grant revenues, the provider recognizes liabilities and expenses and the recipient recognizes receivables and revenue when the applicable eligibility requirements are met.
 Resources transmitted before time eligibility requirements are met are reported as deferred outflows of resources by the provider and deferred inflows of resources revenue by the recipient.
 Resources transmitted before all other eligibility requirements are met are reported as advances by the provider and unearned revenue by the recipient.